jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-09.md

 ---

+{{< l a="Enki" >}}
-8:13} He said also unto me, Turn thee yet again, [and] thou shalt see greater abominations that they do.
-8:14}
+<sup>13</sup> [To Ezekiel] Turn you yet again, [and] you shalt see greater abominations that they do.
+{{< /l >}}

-Then he brought me to the door of the gate of the LORD’S house which [was] toward the north; and, behold, there sat women weeping for Tammuz.
+<sup>14</sup> Then he brought me to the door of the gate of Enki’S
+house which [was] toward the north; and, behold, there sat women weeping for Tammuz.

-8:15} Then said he unto me, Hast thou seen [this,] O son of man? turn thee yet again, [and] thou shalt see greater abominations than these.
+15 } Then said he unto me, Hast you seen [this,] O son of man? turn you yet again, [and] you shalt see greater abominations than these.

-8:16} And he brought me into the inner court of the LORD’S house, and, behold, at the door of the temple of the LORD, between the porch and the altar, [were] about five and twenty men, with their backs toward the temple of the LORD, and their faces toward the east;
+8:16} And he brought me into the inner court of Enki’S house, and, behold, at the door of the temple of Enki, between the porch and the altar, [were] about five and twenty men, with their backs toward the temple of Enki, and their faces toward the east;
 and they worshipped the sun toward the east.

-8:17} Then he said unto me, Hast thou seen [this,] O son of man?
+8:17} Then he said unto me, Hast you seen [this,] O son of man?
 Is it a light thing to the house of Judah that they commit the abominations which they commit here? for they have filled the land with violence, and have returned to provoke me to anger: and, lo, they put the branch to their nose.